DevPsyLab/pythonDataAnalysisGuides/README.md

 # Quarto Website Template

-This is the code that creates the Quarto Website Template.
+This is the code that creates the Python Data Analysis Guides.
-The Quarto Website Template is located here: **https://devpsylab.github.io/QuartoWebsite**
+The Quarto Website Template is located here: **https://devpsylab.github.io/pythonDataAnalysisGuide**

 # License